Opening Friday, June 18, 2021 at Squeaky Wheel’s window gallery. On view through September 10, 2021.

 June 18, 7 pm ET:

 Virtual artist Talk with Johann Diedrick.
 ASL interpretation provided.
 Free and open to the public.
-More information and registration here.
+You can view the artist talk here.

 About the artist